Languages of New Zealand: English

 English is the most common language, with 95.4 percent of the population having conversational fluency, according to the 2018 census.
 It has been the dominant language since Pākehā became the majority in the 1860s.
-It is a de facto official language, and the primary language used in parliament, government agencies, the courts, and the education system.
-Its official status is presumed and not codified in statute, the same as in Australia, the United Kingdom and the United States.
+It is the primary language used in parliament, government agencies, the courts, and the education system.

+English's official status was long presumed rather than codified in statute, in the same manner as in Australia and the United Kingdom.
 In 2018, New Zealand First MP Clayton Mitchell introduced a bill to parliament to statutorily recognise English as an official language.
+In 2026 the New Zealand Parliament passed the English Language Act 2026, which recognises English as one of the official languages, codifying a status that had previously existed only de facto.
+The legislation was widely described as unnecessary and "divisive", and was ridiculed by some commentators.

 New Zealand English is mostly non-rhotic with the exception of the "southern burr" found principally in Southland and parts of Otago.
 It is similar to Australian English and many speakers from the Northern Hemisphere are unable to tell the two accents apart.
 In New Zealand English the short ⟨i⟩ (as in kit) has become centralised, leading to the shibboleth fish and chips sounding like "fush and chups" to the Australian ear.
 The words rarely and really, reel and real, doll and dole, pull and pool, witch and which, and full and fill can sometimes be pronounced as homophones.
 New Zealand English exhibits the near–square merger, so hair, hare, hear and here are sometimes homophones.
 Some New Zealanders pronounce the past participles grown, thrown and mown using two syllables, whereas groan, throne and moan are pronounced as one syllable.
 New Zealanders often reply to a question or emphasise a point by adding a rising intonation at the end of the sentence.
 New Zealand English has also borrowed words and phrases from Māori, such as haka (war dance), kia ora (a greeting), mana (power or prestige), puku (stomach), taonga (treasure) and waka (canoe).